 Splunk Enterprise utilizes multiple configuration files to control which functional role(s) a given instance performs and to set a myriad of operating parameters that determine nearly every aspect of its behavior.
-Examples of the configuration files that are commonly adjusted by Splunk admins include inputs.conf, outputs.conf, server.conf, indexes.conf, and many more.
+Understanding splunk server.conf files and how to configure them is covered in this article.
+Configuration files that are commonly adjusted by Splunk admins include inputs.conf, outputs.conf, server.conf, indexes.conf, and many more.
 Note that all Splunk configuration files utilize the .conf extension.

 Configuring the Splunk server.conf file